TungHD04/Apple_stocks_predict/README.md

 This visualization helps to intuitively assess the model’s performance in capturing the trend and fluctuations of the stock price over time.
 Close alignment between the two lines indicates good predictive accuracy, while significant deviations may point to prediction errors or unusual market volatility.

 ---

 ## IX.
 Defining the final dataset for testing by including last 100 coloums of the Model Training with GBTRegressor

-We keep just the six core columns. ("Date","Open","High","Low","Close","Volume") yfinance pulls historical OHLC+Volume for AAPL from Jan 1, 2020 to Jan 1, 2025.
+- We keep just the six core columns. ("Date","Open","High","Low","Close","Volume")

-then we Reads the CSV into a Spark DataFrame.
+- yfinance pulls historical OHLC+Volume for AAPL from Jan 1, 2020 to Jan 1, 2025.

-We create three derived features for each day 𝑡
+-Then we Reads the CSV into a Spark DataFrame.
-:
+-We create three derived features for each day 𝑡:

-  PrevClose: yesterday’s Close (lag 1).
+  - PrevClose: yesterday’s Close (lag 1).

-  MA5: 5-day moving average of Close.
+  - MA5: 5-day moving average of Close.

-  MA10: 10-day moving average of Close.
+  - MA10: 10-day moving average of Close.

-Dropping nulls removes the first 10 rows where these can’t be computed.
+- Dropping nulls removes the first 10 rows where these can’t be computed.

-VectorAssembler packs all seven numeric inputs into a single features vector column.
+- VectorAssembler packs all seven numeric inputs into a single features vector column.

-GBTRegressor builds 100 decision-tree boosters (maxIter=100), each up to depth 5.
+- GBTRegressor builds 100 decision-tree boosters (maxIter=100), each up to depth 5.

-We chain them in a Pipeline for convenience (assembler → gbt) and train on the full engineered DataFrame.
+- We chain them in a Pipeline for convenience (assembler → gbt) and train on the full engineered DataFrame.

-Why GBTRegressor?
+- Why GBTRegressor?
-Gradient Boosting builds an ensemble of weak learners (small trees) sequentially, each one correcting its predecessor’s errors.
+  - Gradient Boosting builds an ensemble of weak learners (small trees) sequentially, each one correcting its predecessor’s errors.

-It often outperforms single-tree models and can naturally handle nonlinear interactions between features (e.g. how Volume and MA5 jointly influence tomorrow’s price).
+  - It often outperforms single-tree models and can naturally handle nonlinear interactions between features (e.g. how Volume and MA5 jointly influence tomorrow’s price).

-The hyperparameters (maxIter, maxDepth) control complexity vs. overfitting.
+  - The hyperparameters (maxIter, maxDepth) control complexity vs. overfitting.

-and finally Rolls forward to predict the next 100 days using actual daily inputs,
+  - And finally Rolls forward to predict the next 100 days using actual daily inputs,

-Evaluates and visualizes performance vs. real market data.
+  - Evaluates and visualizes performance vs. real market data.

 ---